 We would also like to invite you to take an active role in the regular updating of this guide.
 Your experience and feedback are more than welcome!
-Do not hesitate to get in touch with your institution's contact point and suggest any improvements.
+Do not hesitate to get in touch with your institution's contact point (see the section 'At your service') and suggest any improvements.